safwen511/solis-io/README.md

 ## Limitations

-- Solis is experimental and not production-ready.
+- **Maturity:** Solis is experimental.
+The working lab and release workflow do not constitute a production support, availability, or compatibility promise.
-- The current implementation is focused on a single Linux KVM/libvirt host with cgroup v2.
+- **Deployment scope:** collection is limited to one local Linux KVM/libvirt host using cgroup v2.
+There is no fleet, remote-host agent, controller, or cross-host correlation.
+- **Release target:** the current archive is little-endian `linux/amd64` only.
+  It is not a Debian/RPM package and does not install a daemon or service.
-- VM-attributed eBPF latency requires kernel BTF, compatible typed block tracepoints, the embedded object, and sufficient eBPF capabilities.
+- **Kernel dependency:** VM attribution requires kernel BTF, compatible typed-BTF block hooks and ownership fields, the embedded object, and adequate eBPF capabilities.
+CO-RE reduces but does not eliminate kernel-layout drift.
-- Secure Boot kernel lockdown or LSM policy can prevent program loading even for root.
+- **Security policy:** Secure Boot lockdown, LSM policy, tracing permissions, or missing capabilities can prevent load/attach even for UID 0.
+Solis reports unavailability; changing host security policy is an operator decision.
-- Kernel BTF and block-layer layout changes can make metadata or ownership fields unavailable.
+- **Latency semantics:** measured latency is host block-request issue-to-completion time.
+It is not directly application latency, guest I/O latency, database time, customer impact, or exact physical-media service time.
+- **Attribution semantics:** `available` means coverage passed the documented unattributed threshold and exact cgroup-ID matches were found.
+It does not mean every request was assigned correctly or that a VM caused victim impact.
-- Request merging, requeues, flush semantics, missing bio/blkcg ownership, unknown cgroups, and map capacity can reduce attribution coverage.
+- **Block lifecycle:** request merging, requeues, flush behavior, missing `bio`/`blkcg`, unknown cgroups, VM/cgroup replacement during a window, incomplete requests, and bounded-map pressure can reduce coverage.
-- Device-mapper, encryption, LVM, partitions, and other stacked layers can make device interpretation ambiguous; Solis reports layers separately where practical.
+- **Storage topology:** device-mapper, encryption, LVM, partitions, and other stacked layers can make physical-device interpretation ambiguous.
+Solis keeps validation rows separate rather than blindly summing layers.
+- **Percentiles:** p50/p95/p99 values use fixed bounded histograms and are approximate bucket estimates.
+Count, total, minimum, maximum, and average use the observed aggregates.
-- QEMU procfs counters are process-accounting signals and may require elevated access.
+- **Supporting evidence:** cgroup `io.stat`, `virsh domstats`, and QEMU process accounting are validation/correlation counters, not equivalent latency measurements.
+QEMU procfs access may require elevated permissions.
-- Live-only infrastructure evidence cannot prove application slowdown without report or external application evidence.
+- **Diagnosis:** live infrastructure evidence can support a noisy-neighbor verdict but cannot independently prove application slowdown.
+Controlled or external application evidence is needed for an impact claim.
-- Multi-host collection, a controller, production daemon lifecycle, authentication, retention policy, production package-manager integration, and compatibility guarantees are not implemented.
+- **Performance:** the completed benchmark established safe collector lifecycle and stable userspace resource use on one host, but natural storage variance prevented a directional latency-overhead conclusion or upper bound.
+- **Release trust:** archives have SHA-256 checksums and deterministic metadata, but are not signed and do not yet include an SBOM or provenance attestation.
+  Byte-identical rebuilding depends on matching toolchain and module inputs.
+- **Operator interface:** the current interface is CLI/JSON/report based.
+There is no TUI, API server, automatic remediation, VM control, authentication layer, retention manager, or package-manager lifecycle.
+- **Lab tooling:** workload and validation scripts use the included fixed VM names, addresses, and files.
+They are controlled lab fixtures, not a generic production workload framework.

 ## Roadmap

-- Run and retain long-duration harness results across idle, victim-load, noisy-neighbor, and mixed-load scenarios.
-- Run and retain multi-iteration eBPF overhead/safety results on the supported host profile.
-- Polish operator-facing demo and incident reports around attribution quality and caveats.
-- Validate the experimental archive on additional compatible Linux/KVM/libvirt host profiles.
+The next milestone is a read-only, single-host TUI built on the existing command models and JSON semantics.
+It should show host/storage state, VM activity, attribution quality, unattributed work, selected victim/suspect evidence, and capture state without adding VM controls, a daemon, or new verdict logic.

+After that, the priorities are:

+1. **Soak and lifecycle validation:** exercise longer windows, cancellation, repeated attach/detach, VM restart and cgroup replacement, high event rates, map pressure, partial evidence, and cleanup failures.
+2. **Compatibility matrix:** test additional supported Linux kernels, BTF layouts, libvirt/QEMU versions, cgroup v2 layouts, and storage stacks; publish explicit supported/degraded/unavailable outcomes.
+3. **Performance characterization:** repeat balanced/control measurements on quieter and additional hosts, add carefully bounded non-rate-limited trials, and avoid publishing an overhead bound until variance supports one.
+4. **Release provenance:** automate clean-tag artifact verification, add signatures, SBOM/provenance metadata, and fresh-host install smoke tests.
+5. **Operator polish:** improve TUI/report navigation and explanations while keeping raw counters, caveats, privacy flags, and unavailable sections visible.

-- Evaluate broader hypervisor support only after the single-host KVM/libvirt path is hardened.
+Multi-host orchestration, fleet management, remote agents, automatic VM remediation, and broader hypervisor support remain outside the current single-host KVM/libvirt roadmap.